 If the reaction occurs immediately after contact with an EO, clean the area used for testing with a cotton bud dipped in vegetable oil.

 It is always better to contact a health professional and avoid all contact with that essential oil while waiting to know where the reaction comes from.
-In the meantime, of course, you must not used this essential oil (not in any way, even if more diluted).
+In the meantime, of course, you must not use this essential oil (not in any way, even if more diluted).
 If you are allergic to other EO you can check the chemical components of each oil and see if there are commonalities between them.
 That way, you will find which component is at fault.

 A little more about allergies:

-An allergy is defined as an excessive and unwanted defense reaction of the immune system when in contact with substances that are normally harmless (allergens) and are found in the air, in cosmetics, food or medication.
+An allergy is defined as an excessive and unwanted defence reaction of the immune system when in contact with substances that are normally harmless (allergens) and are found in the air, in cosmetics, food or medication.

 It manifests itself in two ways: